FAQ Spray Foam Insulation

 What is Spray Foam Insulation?

-Spray foam is made of a two part liquid mixture consisting of an isocyanate and a resin mixture.
-These two chemicals are mixed at a perfect ratio to insure the foam will adhere perfect to the substrate (wall) and receive the proper (R-value).
+Spray foam is made of a two-part liquid mixture consisting of an isocyanate and a resin mixture.
+These two chemicals are mixed at a perfect ratio to ensure the foam adheres perfectly to the substrate (wall) and achieves the proper R-value.

 These chemicals are pumped through a specialized heating and pressurizing unit known as a reactor.
-The fluids are completely separate until just before leaving the gun, and mixed at specific temperatures and pressures.
+The fluids remain separate until just before leaving the gun and are mixed at specific temperatures and pressures.

-There are two types of foam.
-One is a closed cell and the other is an open cell.
+There are two types of foam: closed cell and open cell.

-The differences are in the R-value and whether or not there is a need for a poly vapor barrier to be put over it.
+The differences lie in the R-value and whether a poly vapor barrier is needed.

 Open Cell

-Open cell (0.5lb) insulation uses air pockets to help in the r-value but requires a vapor barrier to be put over top of it.
-Most insulation contractors know that open cell has sponge-like properties and must be covered by an approved vapor barrier.
-Open cell should not be used in joist pockets, as it has an impossible way of treatment as a vapor barrier in a web joist application.
-Open cell insulation has its place, mainly for sound and acoustic application, but not in a Manitoba building envelope.
+Open cell (0.5lb) insulation uses air pockets to improve R-value but requires a vapor barrier.
+Most insulation contractors understand that open cell has sponge-like properties and must be covered by an approved vapor barrier.
+Open cell insulation is unsuitable for joist pockets due to its inability to act as a vapor barrier in a web joist application.
+Open cell insulation is ideal for sound and acoustic applications but is not recommended for Manitoba building envelopes.

 Closed Cell

 Closed cell (2lb) insulation does not require a vapor barrier on any substrate after being applied at 2″ thickness.
-The closed cell foam that Cold Country Spray Foam uses is Insulthane Extreme, which at 3.5″ thickness, has a long term thermal rating R-value of (R-20.4).
-Closed cell foam prohibits air and moisture, which means it includes a complete vapor and air barrier when applied correctly, and also is much denser and rigid than open cell foam.
-Closed cell foam can increase the racking strength of the building it’s applied to by up to 300%.
+Closed cell foam, such as Insulthane Extreme, achieves an R-value of R-20.4 at 3.5″ thickness.
+It acts as a complete vapor and air barrier when applied correctly and is much denser and more rigid than open cell foam.
+Closed cell foam can increase the racking strength of the building by up to 300%.

 What does R-Value mean?

-R-value insulation ratings are used to measure an insulation’s ability to resist heat flow.
-The higher the R-value, the more effective it is.
+R-value insulation ratings measure an insulation’s ability to resist heat flow.
+The higher the R-value, the more effective the insulation.
 Home insulation should be purchased based on its efficiency value.

 What is a LTTR?
 (Long Term Thermal Rating)